jokesterfr/jokesterfr/README.md

 ## 🛠 What I like to work with

-- TypeScript / JavaScript – especially Node.js (since the early days!)
+- TypeScript / JavaScript – especially Node.js (since the early days!) and NestJS
 - Linux, Ansible, Docker, ZFS
-- PostgreSQL, MongoDB
+- PostgreSQL, Kurrent, MongoDB
-- Vanilla JS/HTML/CSS, React
+- Vanilla JS/HTML/CSS, React & cie
-- Jira (not really — just kidding 😄)
 - Still discovering Rust atm!

 And more generally: distributed systems, open source, clean code, and automation.